-They require a lot of grooming and, like all dog breeds, may have health issues.
+They require a lot of grooming and may have health issues like all dog breeds.
 Small dogs like Poms can live up to 16 years, but the average lifespan is 10-12.
 Despite their small size, Poms are very active.

 Pomeranians are the perfect pet for those who want an enthusiastic, loyal companion.
 Pomeranian puppies are a lot of fun to be around because they are always up for an adventure.
 This pup does whatever it takes to please its owner, making them great pets.

 Pomeranians are small, Spitz-type dogs.
 They have a thick, double coat.
 The outer coat is long and harsh, while the undercoat is soft and dense.